Help Thou Mine Unbelief

-Dr. Scott Braithwaite, a professor at BYU and a psychologist, taught a class titled “Help Thou Mine Unbelief – Supporting those we love through a faith crisis”.
+Dr. Scott Braithwaite is a professor at BYU and a psychologist.
+He taught a class titled “Help Thou Mine Unbelief – Supporting those we love through a faith crisis”.
 I thought the title fit me perfectly.
 As my husband and children were questioning their beliefs, I had to re-examine my own beliefs.
 Things that had seemed so simple at one time, suddenly seemed more complex.
-Through my spouse’s eyes, I could see some flaws, inconsistencies, oversimplification and just plain unanswered questions with the way I had previously believed.
+Through my spouse’s eyes, I could see some flaws, inconsistencies, oversimplifications.
+I found that I had many unanswered questions with the way I had previously believed.
 For a while I felt anxious, like I had lost my footing.

-Dr. Braithwaite addressed this common story by describing a model of faith and belief developed by James Fowler, called the “Stages of Faith”.
+Dr. Braithwaite addressed this common story by describing a model of faith and belief.
+This concept, developed by James Fowler, is called the “Stages of Faith”.
 The 6 stages of faith explain how so many people can see faith in different ways.

 Faith stages 3-5 are usually the stages involved in a faith crisis and resolution.